since March 18, 2011

 Once again this year, the approach to strategy was examined in detail in the course of the Board’s work in light of the development of the brands, the countries and the markets on which the Group operates.
-Thus, the day spent on strategy at L’Oréal Professional Products and that on Research & Innovation at one of its laboratories, in the presence of a large number of senior managers, were particularly appreciated.
-Furthermore, the Board made a more indepth analysis of performance, in light in particular of competitors and the a posteriori review of the acquisitions made it possible to monitor the due and proper application of the decisions made.
+In this respect, the day devoted to strategy at L’Oréal Professional Products and that on Research & Innovation at one of its laboratories, in the presence of a large number of senior managers, were particularly appreciated.
+Furthermore, the Board made a more in-depth analysis of performance, in light in particular of competitors, once again within the scope of the strategic orientations validated by the Board.

 In 2014, the Board once again appreciated the pace, frequency and format of the information provided to it in connection with business activities in general and the main events in the life of the Group.
 Making documentation available prior to Board or Committee meetings, in compliance with the requirements of confidentiality and the time constraints with which the Company is faced, favours the quality of the debates.

-The Directors made new proposals of topics to be included on the agenda for meetings in 2013, principally in relation with the areas for development of the Group and Research & Innovation, the comparison of strategy with that of competitors and Human Resources worldwide.
+The Directors made new proposals of topics to be included on the agenda for meetings in 2014, principally in relation with the universalisation strategy, the geographic deployment of the business activities of the Divisions and the organisation of the regions in light of local specificities.